FenyoLab/L1EM/README.md

 ### Output
 At completion, two tab delimited table will be written.
-1. full\_counts.txt
-2. l1hs\_transcript_counts.txt
+At completion, three tab delimited tables will be written.
+1. full\_counts.txt: raw count estimates for each L1HS/L1PA\* element with any aligned read pairs
+2. l1hs\_transcript\_counts.txt: expression estimates for L1HS elements, reported as raw counts
+3. filter\_L1HS\_FPM.txt: L1HS whose expression is supported by at least 100 read pairs, reported as FPM (read pairs per million properly aligned)

-The rows of both files are L1 loci.
+The rows of all files are L1 loci.

 For full\_counts.txt each of the five transcript types: only, runon, passive (sense), passive (antisense), antisense are reported.

-For l1hs\_transcript_counts.txt only proper transcription from L1HS elements start at the 5' UTR is reported.
+For l1hs\_transcript\_counts.txt and filter\_L1HS\_FPM.txt only proper transcription from L1HS elements start at the 5' UTR is reported.

 The results are also written as pickle files to facilitate further analysis in python.
 To